matthewosborne71/the_adventure_zone_transcript_text_files/README.md

 1. Here there be Gerblins - Complete
 2. Moonlighting - Complete
 3. Murder on the Rockport Limited - Complete
-4. Lunar Interlude I - In Progress
+4. Lunar Interlude I: Carnival Chaos - Complete
-5. Petals to the Metal
+5. Petals to the Metal - In Progress
 6. Lunar Interlude II
 7. Crystal Kingdom
 8. Lunar Interlude III